 Hi, I am Divya Jain.
 A software engineer, ardent traveller & homemaker, I have donned many hats during my career of 10 years.
 My fondness for food, love for writing and passion for photography is what that has given me solemn peace.
 The interest to make it my full time job has led to the making of “Kuch Pak Raha Hai” ( which translates to ‘Something is brewing‘).
 This blog is not only a collection of recipes but my journey in the world of cooking.

-The blog will indeed be a companion for those who are learning the “C” of cooking (trust me, it’s much fun than the C of coding) or someone who is looking for simple home style recipes.
+The blog will indeed be a companion for those who are learning the “C” of cooking or someone who is looking for simple home style recipes.
 I have made an attempt to write this blog in a “Help Manual” style explaining each and every step along with the supporting pictures.
 My mother is my “Cooking Guru”, so the style and recipes are totally inspired by her.

 A bit about myself: